equalitie/ouinet/README.md

 in mind when using this software and only assume reasonable risks.

+## Request mechanisms to retrieve content

+These mechanisms are attempted as parallel coroutines showing the results of the first responding method.

+- *Origin*: The client contacts the origin server directly via HTTP(S).
+- *Proxy*: The client contacts the origin server through an HTTP proxy (currently the configured injector) and retrieves the content without signing it.
+- *Injector*: The client asks the injector to fetch and sign the content from the origin server, then it starts seeding the signed content to the distributed cache.
+- *Distributed Cache*: The client attempts to retrieve the content from the distributed cache.

 ## Software Artifacts

 * **Client**: Command line application that serves as a proxy to the Ouinet